api3dao/old-api3-docs/docs/next/tutorials/aws-credentials.md

     <img style="border:solid gray 2px" src="./images-aws/aws-user.png" alt="drawing" width="100"/>

-1. Set permissions for the new **User**.
-For this tutorial select **Lambda Full Access**.
-Be sure to set the proper permissions for any production environment.
+1. Set permissions for the new User.
+Select the category **Attach existing policies directly** and then select **AdministratorAccess**.
 Select the **Next: Tags** button.

     <img style="border:solid gray 2px" src="./images-aws/aws-set-permissions.png" alt="drawing" width="100"/>

 1. **Tags** are optional.
 Select the **Next: Review** button.

-1. Verify **AWS access type** is "Programmatic access - with an access key" and **Managed Policy** is "AWSLambda_Full_Access".
+1. Verify **AWS access type** is "Programmatic access - with an access key" and **Managed Policy** is "SystemAdministrator".
 Select the **Next: Create User** button.

     <img style="border:solid gray 2px" src="./images-aws/aws-verify.png" alt="drawing" width="100"/>

 1. The final page shows the newly created user and its keys.
-Be sure to write down the **Secret access key**.
+Be sure to write down the **Secret access key** and/or download the CSV file.
 It can only be viewed once and then is hidden by AWS.

     <img style="border:solid gray 2px" src="./images-aws/aws-keys.png" alt="drawing" width="100"/>